Fields of Study: Humanities, Social Sciences, Science, Engineering

 To successfully complete this program:

-- Take a full-time course of study: Four to five courses for a total of 21 quarter/14 semester UC units.
+- Take a full-time course of study: Minimum 21 quarter/14 semester UC units; the number of courses varies.

-- You may take as many as 30 quarter/20 semester UC units per semester (there is no maximum).
+- Maximum of 30 quarter/20 semester UC units per semester.

 Current Program Courses